Bidets are the most popular and economical method of human waste disposal.

 The names of bathrooms can change depending on where you travel to, and some places are not as friendly with the free toilet paper.

-For example, it is not customary in China to provide toilet paper for public restroom use; instead, you may find a Bidet (or carry your own toilet paper).
+For example, it is not customary in China to provide toilet paper for public restroom use (Link); instead, you may find a Bidet (or carry your own toilet paper).

 Bidets are most popular in Japan, Italy, Argentina, Portugal, Venezuela, so visiting those countries, you will find the Bidet as the only alternative to passing waste.
 Again, depending on the country you are traveling to, the Bidet may be the only option.